xybor-x/enum/docs.md

 ## 🔅 Nullable

-The `Nullable` struct transforms an enum type into a nullable enum, akin to `sql.NullXXX`, and is designed to handle nullable values in both JSON and SQL.
+The `Nullable` transforms an enum type into a nullable enum, akin to `sql.NullXXX`, and is designed to handle nullable values in both JSON and SQL.

 ```go
 type Role int